bnbsystems/website/layouts/shortcodes/job_apply.md

 # Join BnB Team!

-Please, send mail with you CV to  jadwiga [dot] lewandowska [at] bnbsystems.org
+Please, send an email with your CV to  jadwiga [dot] lewandowska [at] bnbsystems.org